 - A Prius is more efficient

-Unlike hybrid conversions of petrol and diesel-engined cars, the Niro was intended as a hybrid from the start.
+Unlike hybrid conversions of petrol and diesel-engined cars, the Niro was intended as an electrified model from the start.
 This means its electric motor and battery system were integrated into the design from the outset and don't rob it of interior or boot space as is the case in some less thoroughly designed rivals.
 Its relatively square proportions help to increase the sense of space inside, too; the Niro is a very accommodating family car.

 Although forward-thinking design means the Niro's hybrid system steals little interior space, its extra weight has still forced compromises to be made.
 The suspension is on the stiff side, which prevents the Niro from leaning heavily in bends but also gives it a rather firm ride – made worse by the 18-inch wheels of range-topping versions.
 The steering is rather inert, too, lacking much in the way of feel.
 But spirited driving really isn't what the Niro is all about – it's far more at ease providing fuss-free family transport without burning a lot of fuel.

-The pure-electric Kia e-Niro is also defined as a standalone model in it's own right.
-It’s capable of 282 miles between charges, a range figure that beats rivals like the Nissan Leaf, and premium models like the Audi e-tron and Jaguar I-Pace.
+The pure-electric Kia e-Niro is also defined as a standalone model in it's own right, though it is available with a choice of batteries and specs.
+The smaller battery models will officially do 180 miles, while those with the larger battery are capable of 282 miles between charges.
+That latter figure beats rivals like the Nissan Leaf, as well as premium models like the Audi e-tron and Jaguar I-Pace.
 As the most high-tech Niro offered, it’s also the most expensive, with the flagship ‘4+’ trim model costing a shade under £40,000.

 The Niro has been well received by owners, who ranked it in an impressive second-place overall in our 2020 Driver Power survey.
 The company's seven-year/100,000-mile warranty is one of the best in the business, too.